zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 - dice now shows right side according to value of random number
 - dice animation FULLY FINISHED!
 Dice now rotates for 1 second than stops and shows random generated number side

 26.9.2022
 - all player`s starting positions DEFINED!
 - major code cleanup for better readability
 - player instantiate on their starting positions

+27.9.2022
+- added wrapper function, which rotates dice and returns a random generated number at one call